openhive-network/devportal/_tutorials-recipes/using-hivemind.md

 **Additional functions available within hive-steem library**

-The majority of these functions are reliant on steemd so any changes to steemd would affect these function calls.
-The only two functions not directly reliant on steemd are `stream_blocks` and `get_steem_per_mvest`.
+The majority of these functions are reliant on hived so any changes to hived would affect these function calls.
+The only two functions not directly reliant on hived are `stream_blocks` and `get_hive_per_mvest`.

 *   get_accounts
 *   get_all_account_names